ROIPCA: An online memory-restricted PCA algorithm based on rank-one updates: Numerical results

-In this section, we compare our algorithm to other online PCA algorithms in terms of both accuracy and running time.
-We will compare the algorithms on both synthetic and real-world datasets, and demonstrate the superiority of our approach.
+In this section, we compare several online PCA algorithms on both synthetic and real-world datasets, and demonstrate the superiority of our approach.
 A comprehensive comparison between online PCA algorithms is given in~\cite{cardot2018online}, which concludes that the method of choice is either IPCA or CCIPCA.
-We will compare all of the ROIPCA variants to these algorithms.
-In all of our experiments we used $\mu = \mu_{mean}$, and the data was given already centered.
-When using either formula~\eqref{eqn:fast_TEF} or formula~\eqref{eqn:fast_TEF2} for the eigenvectors, we will denote our algorithm as fROIPCA.

-As our first example, we reproduce the main example given in~\cite{cardot2018online}.
-In this example, each sample is drawn from a Gaussian distribution with zero mean and covariance matrix $\Gamma = \big(\min (k,l) / d \big)_{1 \leq k,l \leq m}$.
-In each simulation, a number $n$ of independent realisations of $X$ was generated with $n=500$ and $d \in \{ 10,100,1000 \}$.
-All tested online PCA algorithms were initialised by the batch PCA of the first $n_0=250$ observations, and then ran on the remaining $n - n_0$ observations.
-The number of estimated eigenvectors was $m = 5$.
-As our metric to compare the results of the different algorithms, we consider the relative error in the estimation of the eigenspace associated to the $m$ largest eigenvalues of $\Gamma$ using batch PCA.
-Let $P_m = UU^T$ be the orthogonal projector on this eigenspace.
-Given a matrix $\tilde{U}$ of estimated eigenvectors, we consider the orthogonal projector $\tilde{P}_m = \tilde{U}\tilde{U}^T$ and measure the eigenspace estimation error by

-where $\norm{\cdot}_F$ denotes the Frobenius norm.
-Table~\ref{tbl:test1} summarizes the accuracy and mean runtime of all tested algorithms, using our own implementation of the IPCA and CCIPCA algorithms.
+We will compare ROIPCA and fROIPCA to our own implementations of IPCA~\cite{arora2012stochastic}, CCIPCA~\cite{weng2003candid}, Oja's rule~\cite{oja1982simplified} and GHA~\cite{sanger1989optimal}.
+We found the FrequentDirections algorithm~\cite{ghashami2016frequent} not competitive and we will thus not report its results.